Robert Lilburne: Second Civil War

 The dispute between Parliament and the Army was interrupted by Charles I, who on 26 December 1647 signed an engagement with the Scots under the Duke of Hamilton to establish Presbyterianism in England in exchange for military assistance in regaining his throne.
 Hamilton's party was called the Engagers; he was opposed by the more extreme Kirk Party.

 Background

 Conflict between England and Scotland had been active since 1639, largely over religious issues, when Charles I, king of both countries, attempted to force the episcopal Anglican church on the Presbyterian Scots.
 The Scots responded by defeating England twice in the ensuing Bishops Wars, abolishing the episcopacy, and establishing a Presbyterian National Covenant.
 In 1643, when England's Parliament was at war with the king, it agreed to establish Presbyterianism in exchange for military assistance from Scotland.
-By 1647, Parliament had split into factions, the majority known as the Presbyterians, favoring a state church and a limited monarchy, and the more radical Independents, favoring religious tolerance and, eventually, no monarchy; Oliver Cromwell was a leader of this faction.
+By 1647, Parliament had split into factions, the majority known as the Presbyterians, favouring a state church and a limited monarchy, and the more radical Independents, favouring religious tolerance and, eventually, no monarchy; Oliver Cromwell was a leader of this faction.
 Presbyterian leaders in Scotland increasingly felt threatened by the radicalism of the Independents and some were willing to help restore King Charles, as the lesser evil.